Discarded-Team/Pyndemic/README.md

 **What am I trying to learn?**

 I'd like to get my head round Python, SQL, and anything else relevant to make this work.

-In the future I'd like to learn more about how to use the command line in Linux, Version control via Git
+I think that probably includes Git and how to use the command line in Linux (running Ubuntu at the moment).
+In the future I'd also like to learn

 At least one kind of web server language, probably two (Apache, PHP I think) At least one version of SQL